scilus/nf-pediatric/docs/usage.md

 `nf-pediatric` is a neuro-imaging pipeline to process MRI pediatric data from 0-18 years old.
 It includes a variety of profiles that performs different steps of the pipeline and can be activated or deactivated by the user.
 Here is a list of the available profiles:

 - `tracking`: Perform DWI preprocessing, DTI and FODF modelling, anatomical segmentation, and tractography.
 Final outputs are the DTI/FODF metric maps, whole-brain tractogram, registered anatomical image, etc.
+- `bundling`: Perform bundle extraction from the whole-brain tractogram according to a bundle atlas.
+For children under 6 months, the pipeline uses a neonate atlas.
+For other ages, pipeline will automatically pull the atlas from [Zenodo](https://zenodo.org/records/10103446) (if you don't have access to internet, you will need to download it prior to the pipeline run, and specify its location using `--atlas_directory`).
+Following bundle extraction, the pipeline will perform tractometry and output various metrics for each bundle.
 - `segmentation`: Run [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/), [Recon-all-clinical](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all-clinical), [FastSurfer](https://deep-mi.org/research/fastsurfer/), or [M-CRIB-S/InfantFS](https://github.com/DevelopmentalImagingMCRI/MCRIBS) for T1w/T2w surface reconstruction.
 Then, the [Brainnetome Child Atlas](https://academic.oup.com/cercor/article/33/9/5264/6762896) or the Desikan-Killiany atlas (for infant) is mapped to the subject space.
 - `connectomics`: Perform tractogram segmentation according to an atlas, tractogram filtering, and compute metrics.
 Final outputs are connectivity matrices.